Skip to main content

 R 792.10253 Subpoenas.

 (3) Proceedings to enforce a subpoena may be commenced in the circuit court for the county in which the hearing is held.
+For purposes of this subrule, a video-conference hearing is considered to be held in Ingham County.

 R 792.10255 Conduct of hearings.

 (2) Without leave of the tribunal, a witness may not testify as to the value of property without submission of a valuation disclosure signed by that witness and containing that witness’ value conclusions and the basis for those conclusions.
 This requirement does not preclude an expert witness from rebutting another party’s valuation evidence.
-The expert witness may not, however, testify as to the value of the property at issue unless the expert witness submitted a valuation disclosure signed by that expert witness.
+The expert witness may not testify as to the value of the property at issue unless the expert witness submitted a valuation disclosure signed by that expert witness.

 R 792.10257 Rehearings or reconsideration.

-Rule 257
+Rule 257.

-.(1) The tribunal may order a rehearing or reconsideration of any decision or order upon its own initiative or the motion of any party filed within 21 days of the entry of the decision or order sought to be reheard or reconsidered.
+(1) The tribunal may order a rehearing or reconsideration of any decision or order upon its own initiative or motion filed within 21 days after the entry of the decision or order sought to be reheard or reconsidered.

 R 792.10259 Witness fees.